Nukulau: Nukulau prison

 In 2000, a prison was opened on Nukulau, to house George Speight and other perpetrators of the 2000 coup that deposed Prime Minister Mahendra Chaudhry's government.
 On 18 December 2006, Fiji's military ruler, Commodore Frank Bainimarama, announced that the prison would be closed and its inmates transferred to other prisons.
 The land would be returned to a public park, as it was before 2000.
 The prison was closed on 20 December and its occupants moved to jails on the Viti Levu mainland.

 On December 26, the first people were able to visit the island.
 Visitors are charged a fee of $2 per person to help with the upkeep of the island.
 Barbecues are available and camping is possible - a permit must first be obtained.

 Transport to Nukulau Island

 Boat fares are usually $15/return for adults and half price for children.

 Facilities on the Island

 There is a shed on the island but visitors can also bring their tents to camp out.
-For the shed, you will need to take your own sleeping items.

-Bathroom and toilet facilities are available on the island but it would be best to take your own drinking water be it for a day trip or going overnight.
+For the shed, they need to take their own sleeping items.
+Bathroom and toilet facilities are available on the island but visitors are advised to bring their own drinking water, whether they are on the island for a day trip or overnight stay.
 There are about nine BBQ stands and the hotplate is always with the island caretaker.

 Lovo facilities are also available but you will need to provide the hands and some firewood.